-The precision p is initially set to the value τ/π ; but other values are also tested to cover the relevant range of values; this is explained in the section 2.9.
-We will note γ the number different p values potentially tried.
+The precision p is initially set to the value τ/π ; but other values are also tested to cover the relevant range of values; this is explained below in the section "Rectangle Improvement".
+We will note γ the number of different p values potentially tried.
 Each rectangle with each p value is a different test.
 Thus, the final number of tests is